ClinGen/stanford-affils/doc/reference.md

 #### `api/database_list/`

 Shows detailed information for each affiliation in the database in a list.
+Unauthenticated users can issue `GET` requests to this route.

 #### `api/database_list/<int:pk>/`

 Shows detailed information for a specific affiliation in the database.
 Requires the primary key for the affiliation.
+Unauthenticated users can issue `GET` requests to this route.

 #### `api/affiliations_list/`

 Shows basic information for all affiliations in a list.
+To issue `GET` requests to this route, you must have an API key.

 #### `api/affiliation_detail/`

 Shows basic information for a specific affiliation.
 Requires query parameter `affil_id`.
+To issue `GET` requests to this route, you must have an API key.

 #### `api/affiliation_detail/uuid/<str:uuid>/`

 Shows detailed information for a specific affiliation given the GPM UUID.
+Unauthenticated users can issue `GET` requests to this route.

 #### `api/affiliation/create/`

 Creates a new affiliation.
 Returns unique `affiliation_id` and corresponding `expert_panel_id` if successful.
 Returns error message with missing or invalid fields otherwise.
+To issue a `POST` request to this route, you must have an API key with write access.

 #### `api/affiliation/update/affiliation_id/<int:affiliation_id>/`

-Updates an affiliation by ID.
+Updates an affiliation by affiliation ID.
+To issue a `PATCH` request to this route, you must have an API key with write access.

 #### `api/affiliation/update/expert_panel_id/<int:expert_panel_id>/`

-Updates an affiliation by ID.
+Updates an affiliation by expert panel ID.
+To issue a `PATCH` request to this route, you must have an API key with write access.

 #### `api/cdwg_list/`

 Shows all clinical domain working groups in a list.
+To issue `GET` requests to this route, you must have an API key.

 #### `api/cdwg_detail/id/<int:id>/`

 Shows detailed information for a specific clinical domain working group given the ID.
+To issue `GET` requests to this route, you must have an API key.

 #### `api/cdwg_detail/name/<str:name>/`

 Shows detailed information for a specific clinical domain working group given the name.
+To issue `GET` requests to this route, you must have an API key.

 #### `api/cdwg/create/`

 Creates a new clinical domain working group.
+To issue a `POST` request to this route, you must have an API key with write access.

 #### `api/cdwg/id/<int:id>/update/`

 Updates a clinical domain working group by ID.
+To issue a `PATCH` request to this route, you must have an API key with write access.